 g.
 ROW – Specifies the counter row

 Make sure you complete web check-in in time, this will help you in avoiding long queues at the check-in counter.
 You get the privilege to choose your seats and the meal.
-You will also find kiosks near the counters to do the self check-in, then queue in the baggage drop line(comparitively shorter).
+You will also find kiosks near the counters to do the self check-in, incase you do that then you can queue in the baggage drop line(comparatively shorter).
 The web check-in starts 48 hrs prior to the departure and closes approx 5 hrs prior to the departure.

 4. Check-in and Baggage drop